 Figure 4.
-The full-wave connection ensures latch current continuity as well as X2-discharge path.
+The full-wave connection ensures latch current continuity as well as a X2-discharge path.

 In this case, the current is no longer made of 5-ms "holes" and the part can be maintained at a low input voltage.
-Experiments show that these 2-M Ω resistor help to maintain the latch down to less than 50 V rms, giving an excellent design margin.
+Experiments show that these 2-M $\Omega$ resistor help to maintain the latch down to less than 50 V rms, giving an excellent design margin.
 Standby power with this approach was also improved compared to Figure 3 solution.
-Please note that these resistors also ensure the discharge of the X2-capacitor up to a 0.47- μF type.
+Please note that these resistors also ensure the discharge of the X2-capacitor up to a 0.47 $\mu$ F type.

-The de-latch of the SCR occurs when the injected current in the V{cc} pin falls below the minimum stated in the data-sheet (32 μ A at room temp).
+The de-latch of the SCR occurs when a) the injected current in the $V{cc}$ pin falls below the minimum stated in the data-sheet (32 μA at room temp).
+When the start-up resistors are connected as suggested by Figure 3 the reset time when unplugging the converter is extremely short, typically below the second.